Top 10 Books

 Year: 2009

 This book transported me completely.
-Murgatroyd’s medieval China isn’t just window dressing - you step into it with all your senses.
-The sights, sounds, smells, and politics of Tang Dynasty China feel lived-in and real.
-The protagonist is compelling and flawed, navigating court intrigue and personal tragedy with a authenticity that makes the historical setting feel immediate rather than distant.
-It’s literary historical fiction that never forgets to tell a gripping story.
-Criminally underrated and deserves far more recognition.
+Murgatroyd’s Tang Dynasty China isn’t window dressing - you step into it properly.
+The protagonist navigates court intrigue and personal tragedy in a way that makes the historical setting feel immediate rather than distant.
+It’s literary historical fiction that never forgets to tell a story.
+Criminally underrated, and I’m still baffled it isn’t more widely known.

 These almost made the list, and on another day, some of them might have: